Two-Step Mixed-Type Multivariate Bayesian Sparse Variable Selection with Shrinkage Priors: Simulations and real data analyses

 \subsection{Application with small $p$: Chronic kidney disease data}

 We used the chronic kidney disease (CKD) dataset analyzed in \cite{EbiaredohSEM2022} to evaluate the proposed method.
 CKD is a disease in which the kidneys are unable to filter blood properly.
 As a result, excess fluids and waste in the blood remain in the body and may lead to other health problems such as heart disease and stroke.
-This dataset contains medical records from 400 patients, 250 or whom had CKD.
-There are 24 independent variables (11 numerical and 13 nominal) and a class variable (CKD status).
+This dataset contains medical records from $n=400$ patients, 250 of whom had CKD.
+There are $24$ independent variables (11 numerical and 13 nominal) and a class variable (CKD status).
 These 24 variables are described in the Appendix \ref{S3:RealData}.

 We studied whether the specific gravity (SG) (a continuous outcome) and the CKD status (a binary outcome) jointly vary with the other 23 attributes.
 SG is the concentration of all chemical particles in urine and is commonly used to quantify kidney function.
-We modeled SG as a Gaussian response $y_1$ and CKD status as a binary response $y_2$ and fit the Mt-MBSP model with the other 23 variables as covariates.
-Since $p=23$ is relatively small, we fit our model using the one-step Gibbs sampler in Section \ref{BVS}.
-Our method selected the following five variables as being significantly associated with both SG and CKD status: albumin (AL), red blood cell count (RBCC), serum creatinine (SC), hemoglobin (HEMO), and diabetes mellitus (DM).
-The study by \cite{EbiaredohSEM2022} also ranked AL, RBCC, RBCC, and HEMO among the top five features.
+We modeled the SG as a Gaussian response $y_1$ and the CKD status as a binary response $y_2$ and fit the Mt-MBSP model with the other $p=23$ variables as covariates.
+Our method selected the following three variables as being significantly associated with the CKD status: albumin (AL), hemoglobin (HEMO), and diabetes mellitus (DM) and only HEMO is significant for the SG.
+The study by \cite{EbiaredohSEM2022} also ranked AL and HEMO as the top two features.

 Using five-fold cross-validation (CV), we compared the results from Mt-MBSP to the results from fitting two separate marginal models,